sfu-ireceptor/sandbox/adc-search/README.md

 ## Receptor report

-receptor-report.sh takes similar input files for repositories, repertoire query, and repertoire fields to display, but it also take a Junction, a V gene, a J gene, and optionally an Epitope.
+receptor-report.sh takes similar input files for repositories, repertoire query, and repertoire fields to display, but it also take a Junction, a V gene, a J gene.

 ```
 $ ./receptor_report_fast.sh